Our Approach to Sustainability

 [Human rights]

-Revised the OLC Group Human Rights Policy Statement
+■Revised the OLC Group Human Rights Policy Statement

-Distributed the Diversity & Inclusion Handbook to all Group employees and implemented dialogues
+■Prepared and distributed the “Diversity & Inclusion Handbook” to all employees, and implemented dialogues

 Supply Chain Management